Student Grievance Procedure

 Individuals who feel that they have been harassed should first communicate to the harasser that the individual expects the behavior to stop, if the individual is comfortable doing so.
 Offensive conduct may have been thoughtless or based on a mistaken belief that it was welcome.
 If the individual wants assistance communicating with the harasser, the individual can contact the College’s Equity Coordinator for assistance.

-If an individual complains of discriminatory harassment, the complaint will be investigated.
+If an individual complains of discriminatory harassment or of denied accommodations, the complaint will be investigated.
 An investigation may be commenced in the absence of a written complaint.
 If any of the parties feel that the assigned investigator has a conflict of interest, they should inform an Equity Coordinator, Director of Human Resources, or other College administrator, as early as possible.
 If the investigator is a witness to the incident, an alternate investigator shall investigate.
 The investigator of a complaint of denied acommodations shall not be a person involved in the alleged denial of accommodations.

 For complaints against students or student organizations, the College’s Student Conduct Code will govern the investigation and adjudication process.